Governmental agencies and certain private entities are authorized to conduct healthcare audits of healthcare entities.

 Internal Audits

-- Operational audit: Consists of an exhaustive evaluation of systems and processes that contribute to the organization’s business performance.
+- Operational audit: Consists of an evaluation of systems and processes that contribute to the organization’s business performance.

 - Quality improvement audit: Investigates the patient experience and identifies and implements improvements in care.